VTVIMAL/VTVIMAL/README.md

 - I am a BCA graduate 👨‍🎓 and a self taught python developer🐍.
 - Skilled🤓 in Python, Django, React, HTML/CSS, JavaScript, Bootstrap, Tableau, C and C++.
 - Huge tech💻📱 entusiast with a growing interest in Data Science and AI.
-- Love games 🎮, game development and character design.
+- Love games 🎮 both modern and retro.
 - Enjoys anime🤩, manga📖 and other creative contents.
 - Always eager to learn new things.